 The local coral walls are richly decorated with structures very attractive for divers in which you can watch wonderful colonies of black coral, large pillow or pipe sponge, and up to 2m-long gorgonian.
 As for the fish, you can see barracuda, various species of horse mackerel, snapper, grouper, and ray as well as nurse shark and occasionally a whale shark.

-For some amazing diving opportunities, check out the Simply Cuba Scuba Tour!
+For some amazing diving opportunities, check out the Diving Cuba Tour!